 - Sensation – Some diminished sensation may occur in the lower lip and chin.
 Return to normal may take up to 6 weeks.

 - Teeth – Rarely injury to the root of the tooth which will need Dental treatment.

 What is chin-reduction surgery?Improving the facial balance by reducing chin prominence or reshaping the chin, which is performed by reshaping the front of the mandible.
-The goal is to provide suitable projection of the chin as well as correct the height of the chin, putting it into better balance with the other facial features.
+The goal is to provide a suitable projection of the chin as well as correct the height of the chin, putting it into better balance with the other facial features.
 The optimum balance is determined by the proportions of the upper, mid, and lower face, which is specific to men and women.

 Am I the ideal patient for genioplasty surgery?The ideal patients for a chin reduction are people with a large chin that is out of proportion to the face (macrogenia).
 These patients should still have a normal dental bite.